asmamit1612/asmamit1612/README.md

-## Hi there,I am Amit Sudama Sharma👋
+# Hi there,I am Amit Sudama Sharma👋

+# Hi there, I am Chandana Bharathi Vaidya 👋

+I'm here to explore, experiment, and contribute.
+Feel free to check out my projects and join me on this learning journey!

+**Bachelor of Science in Information Technology**

 <!--
 **asmamit1612/asmamit1612** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.